nutanix-japan/ocp-hci/ocp_idp/ocp_idp.rst

 .. tip::

  #.
-You will have to modify the config file in step 7 (ldapsync.yaml) to include these
+You will have to modify the config file in step 7 (ldapsync.yaml) to include these.
+Check the format of specifying this and add one configuration per line.

  #.
 You will have run the following command in step 9 to add a admin policy